filvyb/comic-translate/README.md

 <img src="https://i.imgur.com/cVVGVXp.jpg" width="49%"> <img src="https://i.imgur.com/bLkPyqG.jpg" width="49%">

 ### Translation
-Currently, this supports using GPT-4.1, DeepL, Claude-3, Gemini-2.5, Yandex, Google Translate and Microsoft Azure Translator.
+Currently, this supports using GPT, Claude, Gemini, Deepseek, Grok, DeepL, Yandex, Google Translate, Microsoft Translator, and Custom OpenAI-compatible endpoints.

 All LLMs are fed the entire page text to aid translations.
 There is also the Option to provide the Image itself for further context.